-Clannad are a traditional Irish folk group started in 1970.
-Hailing from the wildness of the north west of Donegal in Ireland, Clannad has become one of Ireland’s most respected and treasured musical groups.
+Clannad is a traditional Irish folk group started in 1970.
+Hailing from the wildness of the northwest of Donegal in Ireland, Clannad has become one of Ireland’s most respected and treasured musical groups.
 With deep Celtic tones and haunting melodies, Clannad has seen huge success in both Europe and across the water in America.

 The forming of Clannad

 The group found its origins in the family pub in Gweedore, County Donegal in Ireland.
 Maire, Pol and Ciaran Brennan sang in their father’s establishment Leo’s Tavern in the early childhood years and continued to do so until they were joined by their uncles Padraig and Noel Duggan.